sflepp/gwaggli/README.md

 Gwaggli is a simple voice processing tool.
 It consists of the following components:

 - gwaggli-events: An event system that allows to read and write gwaggli events
-- gwaggli-insight: A web application to show the results of the processing
+- gwaggli-insights: A web application to show the results of the processing
 - gwaggli-pipeline: A pipeline to process voice streams in real time and output useful information